NirMalka4/MAPF-IM/README.md

-# MAPF-IM Execution Script
+# MAPF-IM: Online Planning for Multi Agent Path Finding in Inaccurate Maps
+In MAPF-IM the input graph may be inaccurate, containing non-existent edges or missing edges present in the environment.
+Agents can verify the existence or non-existence of an edge only by moving close to it.
+To navigate such maps, we propose an online approach where planning and execution are interleaved.
+As agents gather new information about the environment over time, they replan accordingly.
+The proposed algorithm were presented at IROS-24 conference and has many practical applications, especially in the field of autonomous robotics.

+## Content

-This repository contains a script designed to manage the execution of the MAPF-IM library and executable.
-The script handles various tasks, including locating necessary files, building the executable if it doesn't exist, and running the executable with specified parameters.
+This repository includes a script that helps manage the execution of the MAPF-IM library and executable.
+The script takes care of finding necessary files, building the executable if needed, and running it with the specified settings.

-## Features

-- **Automatic File Search**: The script searches for required files such as the map file and scenario file within the current directory and its subdirectories.
-- **Automatic Directory Creation**: If the specified output directory doesn't exist, the script automatically creates it.
-- **Automatic Build Process**: If the `MAPF-IM-EXE` executable is not found, the script will attempt to build it using `build.sh`.
-- **Error Handling**: The script provides clear error messages if any step fails, including detailed output from the build process if it encounters an error.
-- **Customizable Execution**: The script allows users to specify parameters such as the number of agents, the framework name, and the policy name, with sensible default values provided.
+The content related to the MAPF-IM algorithms is organized into the following folders:

+- **[benchmarks](./benchmarks/):** Contains input files (maps and scenarios) required by the MAPF-IM algorithms.
+These files were used in the experiments described in the paper.

+- **[exe-src](./exe-src/):** Includes the main source file used to run the MAPF-IM algorithms.

+- **[lib-src](./lib-src/):** Contains the source code for MAPF-IM, including the frameworks, high/low level planners, and policies proposed in the paper.

+- **[mapf-im-output](./mapf-im-output/):** Holds log files from the MAPF-IM algorithm executions, detailing the actions of each agent at each timestep.

 ### Available Options